portrait

 Astronomy; Moon

-English (EN)magnesium
+English (EN)half-life

 Astronomy; Planetary science

-English (EN)ammonia
+English (EN)zenith

 Astronomy; Planetary science

-English (EN)nucleosynthesis
+English (EN)lithosphere

 Astronomy; Planetary science